wigging/numerix/Sources/Numerix/Numerix.docc/Division.md

 # Division

-Division operators for Matrix structures.
+Division operators for matrix and shaped array structures.

 ## Overview